jbjdelacruz/jbjdelacruz.github.io/_portfolio/global-internet-usage-trend-analysis.md

 # Global Internet Usage Trend Analysis

 {% include tableau.html tableau=page.tableau %}
-This map illustrates the magnitudes of internet usage represented as a percentage of the population that accessed the Internet during the last quarter of 2019.
+This map illustrates the magnitudes of internet usage across the world, represented as a percentage of population that accessed the Internet during the last quarter of 2019.

 ## 1. Introduction
 ### 1.1.
 Objectives
-This report presents the state of internet accessibility across the world by answering these specific questions:
 This report presents the state of internet accessibility across the world by answering these specific questions:

 1. What are the **top five (5) countries** with the **highest internet use** (by population share)?
 How many **people had internet access** in those countries in **2019**